-Nearby resources for field biology include the Los Padres National Forest and local marine, river, and lake habitats.
+Nearby resources for field biology include the Los Padres National Forest, and Channel Islands National Park and Marine Sanctuary, along with local marine, river, and lake habitats.
 Desert, alpine, and coniferous forest ecosystems are within driving distance.
-Students may also take ecological coursework in the Pacific Northwest or, Michigan northwoods.
-At our AuSable Institute for Environmental Studies, in our tropical cloudforest Mayterm and semester programs in Costa Rica, or in the Creation Care Studies Program in Belize or New Zealand.
+Students may also take ecological coursework in the Pacific Northwest or, Michigan northwoods, at the AuSable Institute for Environmental Studies, in our tropical cloudforest Mayterm and semester programs in Costa Rica, or in the Creation Care Studies Program (CCCP) in Belize or New Zealand.
 Additional opportunities for an off-campus semester are available through the College, and can be planned into the schedule of any track within the Biology major.